 In London, it is compulsory to “assess the potential impacts of development proposals and Development Plans on the mental and physical health and wellbeing of communities [...] for example through the use of Health Impact Assessments.”
 Meanwhile, PHE’s 2020 Health Impact Assessment in spatial planning report asserts that “An HIA is most effective when it is undertaken prospectively [...] before decisions are made.”
 Indeed, the 2019 Islington Council HIA guidance recognises “that developers have incurred significant costs at the point that a planning application is submitted to the council” where a HIA has been undertaken retrospectively.

 Accelerating the business case with design quality

-The Lichfields 2020 Start to Finish report finds that the average turnaround time, from business case to first completion, is 3.3 years for sites over 50 dwellings - 8.4 years for a site with 2,000+ units - noting explicitly that much of this is “significant amounts of pre-application engagement and work.”
+The Lichfields 2020 Start to Finish report finds that the average turnaround time, from business case to the first completion, is 3.3 years for sites over 50 dwellings - 8.4 years for a place with 2,000+ units - noting explicitly that much of this is “significant amounts of pre-application engagement and work.”
 However, the report also finds that this lead time has shortened since 2016.

 The report does not explain this shortening of lead times.
 However, at PlaceChangers, we believe an explanation can be found in a 2019 McKinsey study that finds that “digital leaders [...] can be four times faster, and twice as powerful, as those of their peers.”

 Early adopters have a competitive edge in the AEC industry in England.
 That competitive edge will soon overcome the economies of scale presently exploited by the most prominent developers in the country.
 Combined with a push by national and local governments and real estate investors for higher standards of design quality, the impetus to adopt data analysis and insights technology could not be greater than it is at present.